ickynavigator/portfolio-sanity-client/README.md

 SANITY_API_TOKEN =
 ```

 The secret sanity expects when it tries to hit the revalidate webhook.
-It defaults to `secret`
+It defaults to `SECRET`

 ```bash
 SANITY_REVALIDATE_SECRET =